deetdoot/car_sales_dashboard/README.md

 """
 This project is a web application built using Flask.

+How to run:

+* Make sure you are on venv
+* Install all the necesarry files
+* Hit flask --app main run

 Features:
 - User authentication: Users can log in to access their personalized dashboards.
 - Dashboards: After logging in, users can view various dashboards displaying different graphs and visualizations.